 The introduction of CRISPR/Cas9 gene editing into silkworm research has dramatically expanded the toolkit for functional genomics.
 Liu et al. (2014) demonstrated highly efficient multiplex targeted mutagenesis in B. mori cells, achieving simultaneous disruption of up to six gene loci and large chromosomal deletions and inversions using a plasmid-based CRISPR/Cas9 system.
 This was followed rapidly by demonstrations of CRISPR/Cas9-mediated mutagenesis in the whole organism via direct microinjection into silkworm eggs, enabling the generation of heritable knockout lines for a growing catalogue of target genes.
 The comprehensive review by Ma et al. (2019) surveyed the application of CRISPR/Cas9 and related base editing tools across sericulture-relevant traits, documenting the validation of candidate genes for silk yield, fibre properties, pigmentation, disease resistance, and reproductive physiology.
 These studies collectively transformed silkworm functional genomics from a candidate gene to a systematic, genome-wide enterprise.

 Zinc finger nucleases (ZFNs) and transcription activator-like effector nucleases (TALENs) were applied to B. mori prior to the advent of CRISPR/Cas9, contributing foundational knowledge about DNA repair pathway activities in the silkworm.
 The non-homologous end joining (NHEJ) pathway dominates double-strand break repair in silkworm cells, making it a productive route for the generation of loss-of-function mutations via small insertions and deletions.
-Efforts to improve homology-directed repair (HDR) efficiency — which would enable precise sequence replacement — have included the genetic inactivation of NHEJ pathway components, including Ku70, and have yielded modest but reproducible improvements in HDR frequency (Ma et al., 2019).
+Efforts to improve homology-directed repair (HDR) efficiency, which would enable precise sequence replacement, have included the genetic inactivation of NHEJ pathway components, including Ku70, and have yielded modest but reproducible improvements in HDR frequency (Ma et al., 2019).
 RNAi-mediated gene knockdown, delivered through injection of dsRNA or siRNA into the larval haemocoel, remains a widely used tool for functional studies in B. mori, though its efficacy varies across tissues and target genes, reflecting the absence of a robust systemic RNAi mechanism in this species (Terenius et al., 2011).
 A comprehensive comparison of RNAi success rates across lepidopteran species has highlighted the importance of experimental design, dsRNA concentration, injection route, and larval instar for achieving consistent knockdown (Terenius et al., 2011).

 9. Biotechnological and Biomedical Applications